MERMAID: Memory-Enhanced Retrieval and Reasoning with Multi-Agent Iterative Knowledge Grounding for Veracity Assessment: Abstract

 \section{Abstract}

 Assessing the veracity of online content has become increasingly critical.
 Large language models (LLMs) have recently enabled substantial progress in automated veracity assessment, including automated fact-checking and claim verification systems.
 Typical veracity assessment pipelines break down complex claims into sub-claims, retrieve external evidence, and then apply LLM reasoning to assess veracity.
-However, existing methods often treat evidence retrieval as a static, isolated step and do not effectively manage or reuse retrieved evidence across claims.
-In this work, we propose \ourmethod, a memory-enhanced multi-agent veracity assessment framework that tightly couples the retrieval and reasoning processes. \ourmethod\ integrates agent-driven search, structured knowledge representations, and a persistent memory module within a Reason-Action style iterative process, enabling dynamic evidence acquisition and cross-claim evidence reuse.
-By retaining retrieved evidence in an evidence memory, the framework reduces redundant searches and improves verification efficiency and consistency.
-We evaluate \ourmethod\ on three fact-checking benchmarks and two claim-verification datasets using multiple LLMs, including GPT, LLaMA, and Qwen families.
-Experimental results show that \ourmethod\ achieves state-of-the-art performance while improving the search efficiency, demonstrating the effectiveness of synergizing retrieval, reasoning, and memory for reliable veracity assessment.
+However, existing methods often treat evidence retrieval as a static, isolated step and limit LLM's ability to iteratively refine retrieval during reasoning or to utilize previously acquired knowledge.
+In this work, we introduce \ourmethod, a memory-enhanced multi-agent framework that operationalizes agentic thinking for veracity assessment by tightly coupling retrieval with iterative reasoning.
+A Decomposer agent produces structured cues, and an Executor agent alternates between reasoning steps and actions to gather targeted evidence.
+Crucially, retrieved evidence is consolidated into a long-term memory and selectively recalled for subsequent, related claims, enabling cross-claim evidence reuse and reducing redundant retrieval.
+Across three fact-checking benchmarks and two claim verification datasets, evaluated with multiple LLM families (GPT, LLaMA, Qwen), \ourmethod delivers state-of-the-art accuracy while improving search efficiency, highlighting the effectiveness of agentic retrieval–reasoning coupled with long-term evidence memory.